 This Richland festival makes up in scale what it lacks in volume.
 Hear nearly 100 acoustic acts on five stages along the banks of the Columbia River, or participate in more than 30 workshops on songwriting, instrument playing and performance tips.
 Friday night is Youth Night, where young performers take center stage.
 Except for the Saturday night performance of three headlining acts and the dance on Sunday, all events are free.

 Details: Friday–Sunday, Sept.
-2–4.
+1–3.
 Richland.
-Free except for Saturday night concert and Sunday dance, with tickets at $8 adult/$5 teens.
+Free except for Saturday night concert and Sunday dance.

 Olympic Music Festival, Port Townsend

 This festival features chamber music in an intimate setting with an educational twist.
-Part of a full summer season of classical music, Labor Day Weekend showcases a string quartet performing masterworks of Beethoven, Brahms and Dvorak.
+Part of a full summer season of classical music, Labor Day Weekend showcases a string quartet performing masterworks of Bach, Beethoven and Brahms.
 The concert will be performed on both Saturday and Sunday.
 Minimum age to attend is 7 years old.

 Summer Concerts at the Ballard Locks, Seattle

 If you don’t want to head out of town, but you still want a weekend filled with music, consider the free concerts at the Ballard Locks.
-Bring a blanket and enjoy a picnic while you listen to STRUM (that’s Seattle’s Totally Relaxed Ukulele Musicians) on Saturday, Around the Sound Band playing famous marches, movies and show tunes on Sunday and Michael Clune & Sleep till Noon Band on Monday.
+Bring a blanket and enjoy a picnic while you listen to STRUM (that’s Seattle’s Totally Relaxed Ukulele Musicians) on Saturday and Michael Clune & Sleep till Noon Band on Monday.

-Details: Saturday–Monday, Sept.
-3–5 at 2 p.m.
+Details: Saturday and Monday, Sept.
+2 and 4 at 2 p.m.
 Ballard Locks, Seattle.
 Free, except for parking (consider riding bikes — the Burke Gilman Trail passes right by the Locks).

 Out to Lunch concerts, Seattle

 Sponsored by the City of Seattle Office of Arts and Culture, the Out to Lunch concert series features some of Seattle’s most beloved local artists.
 Noon performances are scattered around the downtown area in city parks and open spaces all summer long.
-See Bumbershoot veteran and local sweetheart Naomi Wachira perform her modern take on folk music in the final concert of this summer lunchtime series on Friday, Sept.
-2.
+See one of Seattle's hottest up-and-comers Ayron Jones perform his hard core take on the blues in the final concert of this summer lunchtime series on Friday, Sept.
+1.

 Details: Friday, Sept.
-2 at noon; Van Vorst Plaza in South Lake Union, Seattle.
+1 at noon; Occidental Park, Seattle.
 Free.

 With a full schedule of music and performances that includes a dedicated children’s stage, and lots of family activities all weekend long, Bremerton’s Blackberry Festival is one of the Puget Sound’s most family-friendly summer festivals.
 Two of the biggest hits are the Fun Run (and the Kids’ Berry Dash) and the Fly-In, where, weather permitting, kids can take a free 15-minute airplane ride at the nearby Bremerton Airport.
 The flights for kids are part of the Young Eagles Program to introduce kids to hobby flying.
 There is also a hot-rod show taking place at the airport to keep people busy while they wait their turn.